Who Is Kenn?

 What you will learn quickly is I am a creative that should not be stereotyped.
 I have the ability to adapt and learn, in fact I enjoy mastering new forms of art.
 This makes me a viable and strong asset to have on any team, because I have the ability to look at projects from different angles in order to come up with the best possible solution.
-I also can come up with idea for a multi channel campaign, create a strategy for production and follow the project through fruition.
+I also can come up with ideas for a multi-channel campaign, create a strategy for production and follow the project through fruition.

-With my personal art, I really enjoy to experiment.
+With my personal art, I really enjoy experimenting.
 I believe you never know if you are good at something until you try it.
-For me it is better to attempt something new if you are interested in doing so.
+For me, it is better to attempt something new if you are interested in doing so.
 This is why I am a very versatile creative.
 I could be hired to work at an advertising agency, publishing company or even in the gaming industry.
 I am one of those unique individuals who can simply fit in anywhere and prove myself to be a valuable team member.

-It may be cliche, but I find inspiration every where in life.
+It may be cliche, but I find inspiration everywhere in life.
 This is also why I believe being an international creative really comes into play.
 No matter where I go, I will always find something interesting.
-I also having the training in film, television and advertising I am always looking at things... architecture, culture and the people.
+I also have training in film, television and advertising I am always looking at things... architecture, culture and the people.
 This gets translated into my work.
 I can find a spark of inspiration in even the simplest things that people take for granted.

 I am very fortunate to have an arsenal of skills and abilities.
 I believe that is important to continue learning and developing new skills, especially in an ever evolving world.
 Mastering new skills is what keeps a person marketable and viable.
 When you combine your skill sets it allows you to really get creative.
 A good example of this can be seen in the two full scale creative conferences that I produced for Adobe.

 My skills include, but are not limited: